Viejos amigos

 Viejos amigos (lit.
-'Old friends') is a 2014 Peruvian comedy film directed by Fernando Villarán Luján (in his directorial debut) and written by Villarán and Gonzalo Ladines.
+'Old friends'), sometimes known in English as Good Old Boys, is a 2014 Peruvian comedy film directed by Fernando Villarán Luján (in his directorial debut) and written by Villarán and Gonzalo Ladines.
 It stars Ricardo Blume, Carlos Gassols, and Enrique Victoria, and antagonizes Teddy Guzmán.

 Plot

 Three elderly friends, Balito, Domingo and Villarán, meet for the funeral of their mutual friend, Kike.
 There, they remember that he wanted his ashes to be scattered in the sea near Callao, his hometown.
 At the same funeral, Balito steals Kike's ashes, an action that triggers a trip in which the three remember all kinds of anecdotes while fleeing from Kike's widow, Victoria.
 During their adventure, the interest of the three of them for the local soccer team, Sport Boys Association, becomes very important, which makes them relate to a group of three young people who are also fans of the club.
 In said journey through the past in the present, their old friendship will be renewed.